-The American Academy of Pediatric Dentistry and the American Academy of Pediatrics recommend that children should visit the dentist at age one or after the eruption of the first tooth.
+The American Academy of Pediatric Dentistry and the American Academy of Pediatrics recommends that children should visit the dentist at age one or (within six months) after the eruption of the first tooth.
 The goal of examining the infant is to make sure the teeth are healthy and to also provide information to parents regarding oral hygiene and diet to prevent tooth decay.
-Our doctors and staff will provide you with information on how to properly care for your child’s teeth.
-They will discuss cavity prevention and provide you with information on treating dental emergencies.
+Our doctors and staff will provide you with individualized recommendations on how to properly care for your child’s teeth.

 Our goal is for your child to have a positive experience during this initial visit.
 We will treat your child in the most gentle, caring way possible.
-Dr. John and our clinical staff have years of experience and training working specifically with young children.
+Dr. Rob, Dr. Jamie, and our clinical staff have years of experience and training working specifically with young children.

-The first dental visit for our youngest patients consists of an oral examination followed by a question and answer session with the parents.
-The doctors will likely do a knee-to-knee examination, where your child remains in your lap for the examination.
-After the examination, Dr. John or Dr. Felicia will discuss their findings and provide recommendations on how to best to care for your child’s changing mouth.
+The first dental visit for our youngest patients consists of an in-depth dental history review followed by an oral examination.
+The doctors will likely complete a knee-to-knee examination, where your child remains in your lap.
+After the examination, Dr. Rob or Dr. Jamie will discuss their findings and provide recommendations on how to best care for your child’s teeth.
 They may also recommend a fluoride varnish be applied to your child’s teeth to strengthen them.

-Please discuss the positive aspects of dentistry to your child.
-A dental visit is part of growing up.
-Explain that Dr. John and Dr. Felicia are gentle, friendly, and happy to see them.
+Please discuss the positive aspects of dentistry with your child.
+Explain that Dr. Rob and Dr. Jamie are gentle, and friendly, and will be happy to see them.
 They will “look, count, and clean” their teeth.

 We will provide individualized and compassionate care to your child in a warm and supportive environment.
-Laughter and lightheartedness are the norm in our office.
-With your help and cooperation, we are confidant your child will leave our office with healthy teeth and positive feelings towards our dental team.
+Laughter and lightheartedness are the norms in our office.
+With your help and cooperation, we are confident your child will leave our office with healthy teeth and positive feelings towards our dental team.